Aligning Passion and Excellence at Homeward Bound, Inc.

 Passion is not passive.

-Leadership is not performative.
+Leadership is intentional.